Ode I.

 one, nevertheless you destroyed the power of Hades and rose as conqueror,

-Christ our God, having said “Hail!” to the myrrh-bearing women, granting peace
+Christ our God, saying “Hail!” to the myrrh-bearing women, granting peace

 to your apostles and granting resurrection to the fallen.